annq00/MavenFramework/README.md

 Open your IDE command line or window command line > Navigate to the project directory > Execute "mvn test"

-Right click the Testng.xml file > Click "Run"
+Run the Testng.xml file using Shift+F10

+Modify Tesng.xml file for parallel options

 The framework only supports chrome and edge browser for now